gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Just keep him together!"
 Grappa Gas snapped.
 Cursing, he yanked another soldier up onto the cloud.
-This one was just a boy, Noxy realized, no older than she was with a frightened, determined look on his scarred face.
+This one was just a boy, Noxy realized, no older than she was with a frightened, determined look on a face marked by four parallel scars that looked like they had only just healed.
 He took two steps before his feet slipped out from underneath him and sent him sprawling beside one of the half-dozen canvas-wrapped bundles that lay together in a pile.

 The tiger scrambled up the cloud behind him.
 Noxy mind-heard Big Blue's protest as the great cat's claws tore wisps off his flank.  *Just a little longer,* she